 - B. Name the stage of mitotic cell division showing following events.

 - 1. Prophase

 - 2. Metaphase

 - 3. Anaphase

 - 4. Cytokinesis

-- C. Name the kind of cell division that takes place in

-- 1. Meiotic cell division or Meiosis

-- 2. Mitotic cell division or Mitosis

-- 3. Mitotic cell division or Mitosis

-- D. The diagram given below shows a stage during cell division.
+- C. The diagram given below shows a stage during cell division.
 Study the same and answer the questions that follow.

 - The stage shown in the diagram is anaphase of mitotic cell division.
 The stage can be identified as anaphase because the sister chromatids separate and begin to move towards the opposite poles due to the contraction of spindle fibres.